 3 Important Reasons to Give Up Gluten if You Have an Autoimmune Disease

-Gluten, a protein naturally found in certain grains, is now found nearly everywhere in our modern world.
-It’s of course in flour-based foods such as pasta and bread, but it is also used as a filler in medications and supplements, it’s the glue that holds meat substitutes together, it’s in body products such as shampoo and toothpaste, and, thanks to cross-contamination, it’s even in grains that are marked gluten-free.
+Gluten, a protein in wheat and certain grains, is now found nearly everywhere in our modern world.
+It is not only in flour-based foods such as pasta and bread, it is also used as a filler in meat substitutes, medications, and supplements.
+Additionally, gluten is used in body products such as toothpaste, and it can even find its way into “gluten-free” foods through cross-contamination.

-I want to point out that our modern-day gluten is not the same gluten that your grandparents ate.
-In order to create ever fluffier pastries and hardier wheat, scientists developed new hybrid strains of wheat that contain entirely new forms of gluten not found in any of the original plants, and this is what makes our muffins and bagels bigger and fluffier.
-Scientists were also able to deaminate gluten which allows it to be dissolved into liquids and other products that didn’t previously contain gluten, like lunch meat and shampoo.
-These two factors mean that we are not only eating a different kind of gluten than our ancestors ate, we are eating and being exposed to way more of it.
+To top it off, modern-day gluten is not the same gluten your grandparents ate.
+Scientists developed hybrid strains of wheat containing new forms of gluten that our bodies are unfamiliar with.
+Scientists were also able to deaminate gluten, allowing it to be dissolved into liquids and other products including lunch meat and shampoo.
+Therefore, we are not only eating a different kind of gluten than our ancestors, we are also eating and being exposed to more of it.

 1. Gluten Causes Leaky Gut

-When you eat gluten, whether via a piece of bread, the filler in your lunch meats, or one of many hidden sources, it travels through your stomach and arrives in your small intestine, where we know from Dr. Alessio Fasano’s research that it triggers the release of zonulin.
-Zonulin is a chemical that signals the tight junctions of your intestinal wall to open up, creating intestinal permeability, also known as leaky gut.
+When you eat gluten in a piece of bread, in your lunch meats, or in any of the many hidden sources, it travels through your stomach and arrives in your small intestine.
+We know from Dr. Alessio Fasano’s research that it then triggers the release of zonulin.
+Zonulin is a chemical that signals the tight junctions of your intestinal wall to open up, creating intestinal permeability, or leaky gut.

-You can think of your gut lining kind of like a drawbridge.
+Think of your gut lining as a drawbridge.
 Teeny tiny boats (micronutrients in food) that are meant to travel back and forth are able to go under the bridge without a problem.
-But, when gluten releases zonulin, it causes the drawbridge to go up, allowing bigger boats (large proteins like gluten) to cross over that aren’t meant to travel through.
-In the case of your gut, it’s microbes, toxins, proteins, and partially digested food particles that are passing under the drawbridge and escaping into your bloodstream.
+However, when gluten releases zonulin, it causes the drawbridge to go up and allows bigger boats (large proteins) to cross over that aren’t meant to travel through.
+In the case of your gut, it’s microbes, toxins, proteins, and partially digested food particles passing under the drawbridge and escaping into your bloodstream.

-This condition of leaky gut has been shown via Dr. Fasano’s research (and I’ve confirmed it in my own practice) to be one of the preconditions for developing an autoimmune disease.
-And, once you have an autoimmune disease, leaving your leaky gut untreated can cause your condition to progress and places you at higher risk of developing another autoimmune disease.
-So what is the link between a leaky gut and autoimmune disease?
+Through Dr. Fasano’s research (and I’ve confirmed it in my own practice) is confirmed to be one of the preconditions for developing an autoimmune disease.
+Once you have an autoimmune disease, leaving your leaky gut untreated long-term can cause your condition to progress and places you at higher risk of developing another autoimmune disease.
+Why is this?

-Since all of the toxins, microbes, and food particles such as gluten now flooding your bloodstream aren’t supposed to be there, your immune system marks them as dangerous invaders and creates inflammation to get rid of them, which leads us to point number two.
+As all of the toxins, microbes, and food particles such as gluten flood your bloodstream, your immune system marks them as dangerous invaders and creates inflammation to get rid of them, which leads us to point number two.

 2. Gluten Causes Inflammation

 If you have an autoimmune disease, then that means that somewhere along the way, your immune system went rogue and began attacking your body’s own tissues.
-This change from healthy to autoimmune isn’t instantaneous, it happens over years.
+This change from healthy to autoimmune is not instantaneous.
+It happens over years.
 As I explain in my book, it’s a spectrum, and the factor that pushes you up the spectrum and towards autoimmunity is inflammation.

-Inflammation is your immune system’s natural response to anything it deems dangerous, whether that’s a cut, a virus, or the gluten that you ate in a piece of birthday cake that slipped through your leaky gut.
-It’s estimated that one percent of the population has Celiac disease and one in 30 people have a gluten sensitivity–and eating gluten causes inflammation every time they eat it.
-What’s more, an estimated 99 percent of people with gluten sensitivity are undiagnosed, so they are fanning the flames of their inflammation without even knowing it.
+Inflammation is your immune system’s natural response to anything it deems dangerous, whether that’s a cut, a virus, or the gluten in a piece of birthday cake that slipped through your leaky gut.
+It’s estimated that one percent of the population has Celiac disease and one in 30 people have a gluten sensitivity.
+Eating gluten causes inflammation not only in people with celiac disease and gluten intolerance — inflammation from a leaky gut can happen to anyone.

-When your immune system is continuously creating inflammation in response to the gluten you’re eating, your leaky gut, and the microbes and toxins flooding your bloodstream, you develop chronic inflammation.
-Your immune system is now stressed and is less able to attack pathogens and invaders with precision.
-Instead, it begins indiscriminately sending wave after wave of attack in a desperate attempt to fight off the invaders.
-Eventually, your body’s own tissues end up on the receiving end of the attack, and you end up with an autoimmune disease.
+When your immune system is continuously creating inflammation in response to gluten, a leaky gut, and microbes and toxins flooding your bloodstream, you can develop chronic inflammation.
+Your stressed immune system is less able to attack pathogens and invaders with precision.
+Instead, it begins indiscriminately sending wave after wave of attack.
+Eventually, your body’s own tissues end up on the receiving end of the attack, leading to autoimmune disease.

-The only way to give your immune system the break it needs to regain its precision so that it can stop mistakenly attacking you, is to remove gluten entirely.
-That last word, entirely, is important because recent research has shown that eating gluten can elevate your gluten antibodies for up to three months, meaning that even if you only ate gluten four times a year, you would be in a state of inflammation year-round.
+The only way to give your immune system the break it needs to regain its precision is to go gluten free entirely.
+That last word — entirely — is important.
+Recent research has shown that eating gluten can elevate your gluten antibodies for months,1 meaning that even if you only ate gluten four times a year, you would be in a state of inflammation year-round.